 Showcasing how other people are using their furniture also provides prospective customers with design ideas.
 This further enables faster purchase decisions and encourages people to buy the products displayed in the Instagram posts from other users.

 This is a brilliant example of how you can use user-generated social media content on your ecommerce website.

 Image Source: MADE.com

 Sephora’s Beauty Insider community is a platform where people can talk about anything and everything related to the brand, beauty industry, and other related topics.

 The company has moderators who manage the community and encourage people to have more conversations there.

 Image Source: Sephora

-This is a unique example of ecommerce content marketing as it includes a mixture of online communities and user-generated-content.
+This is a unique example of ecommerce content marketing as it includes a mixture of online communities, social media marketing, and user-generated-content.

 What you can learn?